 By default, the server uses the system default Java level and directories.
-If JVM is found with the correct bit size and level (1.7+), the Java Listener will start and send the start message to edaprint, in which case no further configuration is needed.
-If 1.7 is not the default, then explicit set up variable must be configured.
+If JVM is found with the correct bit size and level (1.8+), the Java Listener will start and send the start message to edaprint, in which case no further configuration is needed.
+If 1.8 is not the default and the site does not want it as the default, then an explicit set up variable must be configured.

 If JVM loading fails, the server will start, but not the Java Listener.
 This should be corrected.
 The default IBM i Java level may be set at a system level, however, changing this may affect other processes, so control is best done at the server level.
-For V7R1 (or higher), this is done by setting the following in the server environment file, edaenv.cfg,
+For V7R2 (or higher), this is done by setting the following in the server environment file, edaenv.cfg,

-JAVA_HOME=/QOpenSys/QIBM/ProdData/JavaVM/jdk70/32bit
+JAVA\HOME=/QOpenSys/QIBM/ProdData/JavaVM/jdk80/32bit

 The location of the default JVM on IBM i is controlled by the object QSYS/QJVAJNI.
 This is normally on the system path, so you do not need to do anything to fulfill basic JVM find requirements.
-However, if the default JVM level of the machine is not 1.7 or higher, corrective action may be required to access the correct JVM level.
+However, if the default JVM level of the machine is not 1.8 or higher, corrective action may be required to access the correct JVM level.